textasdata/textasdata.github.io/events.md

 permlink: /events
 ---

+# New Directions in Analyzing Text as Data

-The Text as Data Association holds an annual “New Directions in Analyzing Text as Data” conference.
+The Text as Data Association holds an annual “New Directions in Analyzing Text as Data” conference (TADA), which is a leading forum for research on the study of politics, society, and culture through computational analysis of documents.
+Recent advances in NLP have the potential to revolutionize how we study human society.
+But using these tools effectively, reliably, and equitably requires continuous dialog between experts across computational methods, social science, and the humanities.

-The next edition of this conference will take place at Stanford University, on October 4—5, 2019.
-Please visit the <a href="https://www.textasdata2019.net/">conference website</a>.
+The next edition of this conference will take place on October 6-7, 2022 at Cornell Tech, Roosevelt Island, New York City.
+See the conference website <a href="https://tada2022.org/">tada2022.org</a>.

-Previous conferences were as follows:
+Previous conferences:

+-       <a href="https://tada2022.org/">2022, Cornell Tech</a>
+-       <a href="https://tada2021.org/">2021, University of Michigan</a>
+-       2019, Stanford University
--	2018, University of Washington
+-	<a href="https://nlp.washington.edu/tada2018">2018, University of Washington</a>
 -	2017, Princeton University
 -	2016, Northeastern University
 -	2015, New York University